How to Create a Home Yoga Room

 Click on these links to shop them: Top Row: Mid Century Yoga Mat, Artificial Pothos Plant, Yoga Poses Poster.
-Middle Row: Buddha Statue, Lose Your Mind Poster, Table Lamp.
+Middle Row: Buddha Statue, Lose Your Mind Poster, Table Lamp (similar).
 Bottom Row: Incense Holder, Artificial Plant, Sun Arch Double Yoga Mat.

 7 Tips for a Creating a Yoga Room at Home

 1. Set the tone with a soothing wall color like Sherwin Williams Refuge